I.E.S.L.V. “Juan Ramón Fernández,” Buenos Aires, Argentina

 After finishing high school, I started studying to become an ESL teacher at I.E.S.L.V “Juan Ramón Fernández,” in Buenos Aires, Argentina.
 It was during these early years as an undergraduate that I took my first course in generative syntax.
 I found it irresistible.
 From this moment onwards, it was absolutely clear to me that I wanted to pursue a career as a linguist.

 My first years as a linguist, right after obtaining my degree as an ESL teacher, were divided practically evenly between teaching and studying.
 At that time I started pursuing an M.A. program in linguistics at Universidad Nacional del Comahue (UNCOMA), in Río Negro, the only program in my country with a formal approach to the study of language.

 UNCOMA is thirteen hours away from my hometown.
 This meant I had to juggle work, studies and biweekly trips, but the benefit was enormous: here I became equipped with the basic knowledge and tools that developed me as a linguist.

-Unfortunately, the lack of funding for the program at UNCOMA resulted in periods when practically no courses were taught.
-This meant that progress towards the degree became painfully slow for most of us students, and I had to quit the program with the bitterness of not having earned my degree.
+Unfortunately, the lack of funding for the program at UNCOMA resulted in periods when very few courses were taught.
+As a result of this, progress towards the degree became painfully slow for most of us students, and I had to quit the program not having earned my degree.

 The Graduate Center, CUNY, New York

-At the moment, I am pursuing a PhD in Linguistics, also at the CUNY Graduate Center, where I work under the supervision of Prof. Christina Tortora.
+In Fall 2017, I started a PhD in Linguistics, also at the CUNY Graduate Center, where I worked under the supervision of Prof. Christina Tortora.
 I defended my dissertation, entitled "Completive todo: Implications for Possessives, Existentials, and Locative Expressions" in August 2023.